rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Classification of taxes.md

 The incidence of tax asks on *who* is being taxed by the law.
 It also refers to the division of tax burden between the stakeholders, generally between the sellers/producers and buyers/consumers.

 There are two tax incidence recognized:
-- Direct incidence, if the statutory taxpayer pays for the tax itself.
+- Direct incidence, if the statutory taxpayer pays for the tax itself, or if the impact and incidence of taxation is merged into the statutory taxpayer.
 - Indirect incidence, if the statutory taxpayer shifts the payment of tax to other.

 > [!question]- (UNANSWERED) Shifting vs Assigning, in relation to the nature of tax